frang75/harbour_nappgui/contrib/gtnap/designer/plan-16.md

 # GTNAP Designer.
 Strategy plan.

 In the initial planning of [GTNAP-Forms-Designer](./plan.md), **38** sprints were estimated to be required to have a first operational version of the tool.
-After 16 sprints, we reviewed the current project status project and rethink the future actions.
+After 16 sprints, we reviewed the current project status project and replanning the future actions.

 ## Designer timeline